The Recruiting Blog of KG Workforce Solutions.

 Misusing a word is a huge disappointment on a résumé.
 Mistakes happen, but you can limit them by thoroughly proofreading and doing a little research.
 Studies show that more than 60% of hiring managers have disqualified a candidate based solely on résumé errors.
 Spellcheck is a great tool for ensuring words are spelled properly, but […]

 Let’s be real…..during a pandemic is not the ideal time to be looking for a job.
 However, there are companies hiring!
 If you are in the market for a new job, be diligent, organized, and positive!
 Set daily and weekly job search goals and follow through!
 While these tips are directed more toward job seekers […]

-According to Glassdoor and numerous other sources of research, hiring managers and recruiters spend about six seconds reviewing a résumé.
-This means that your résumé needs to be concise and relevant, and it needs to grab the reader’s attention.
+According to Glassdoor and numerous other resources, hiring managers and recruiters spend about six seconds reviewing a résumé.
+This means that your résumé needs to be concise and relevant.
+It needs to grab the reader’s attention quickly.
 For many job seekers, the hardest part of résumé writing is pairing it down.
-What do […]
+What do you include? […]

 Video interviews are on the rise – check out these tips for video interview success

 An effective interview thank you message is not a thing of the past!

 Most people dread the question “tell me about yourself.”
 It can be difficult to articulate who you are in less than a minute.
 Preparing an elevator pitch can take the awkwardness out of the equation.
 If you are in the market for a new job, you should be prepared to hear the question “tell me […]